 Cultivation: The preference is full or partial sun, and moist to mesic conditions.
 This plant isn't fussy about soil characteristics, and tolerates clay or gravel to a greater extent than many others.
 It's easy to grow, but can spread aggressively by re-seeding itself in disturbed areas.
 Sometimes the lower leaves will turn yellow and wither away during hot dry weather.
 The size of Annual Fleabane can vary considerably depending upon soil fertility, moisture amounts, and competition from neighboring plants.

-Range & Habitat: Annual Fleabane is very common, and has been reported in every county in Illinois (see Distribution Map).
+Range & Habitat: The native Annual Fleabane is very common, and it has been reported in every county of Illinois (see Distribution Map).
 Typical habitats include disturbed areas of moist to slightly dry prairies, pastures and abandoned fields, areas along roadsides and railroads, disturbed open woods, and various kinds of waste areas.
 This is a native pioneer species that competes directly with many Eurasian weeds.

 Photographic Location: The photographs were taken along an abandoned railroad in Urbana, Illinois.

 Comments: This is a pretty, but ubiquitous plant that will appear on its own without any official encouragement.
 It can be distinguished from asters with similar flowers by its earlier blooming season and more numerous ray florets.
 Annual Fleabane differs from Erigeron strigosus (Daisy Fleabane) by its more numerous and broader leaves, and the long spreading white hairs that occur along the entire length of its stems.
 Daisy Fleabane, on the other hand, has more slender leaves and short appressed hairs that occur along the middle and upper portions of the stems.
 A similar species, Erigeron philadelphicus (Marsh Fleabane), has leaves that clasp the stems and its flowerheads have more ray and disk florets than Annual Fleabane.